 Killing an animal - to shorten a painful death (euthanasia).

 Situational ethics also have considerable limitations and weaknesses.
-Since situational ethics attempt to justify actions and behaviors based on expected consequences they are dependent on the individual subjective judgment of each person, their interpretation of a situation and their current beliefs about the future consequences of their actions.
+Since situational ethics attempt to justify actions and behaviors based on circumstances, they are dependent on the individual subjective judgment of each person, their interpretation of a situation and their current beliefs about the future consequences of their actions.
 Very few people agree 100% of the time on the root causes and best course of action when tackling a problem or dealing with a crisis.
 When personality disorders are brought into the mix and two people have vastly different realities the results can be explosive.

 Examples of Situational Ethics Applied by Personality-Disordered Individuals: